DavidChuhongWang/DavidChuhongWang/README.md

 ## 🌟 Hi there!
-I'm David Wang, a CS undergrad @ UWaterloo.
+I'm David Wang, a CS undergrad @ UWaterloo & MLE Intern @ Shopify.

 ### ✅ About Me